CudjzikxmxR/The-Rainbow-Void-Tree/docs/custom-tab-layouts.md

 - raw-html: Displays some basic HTML, can also be a function.

 - blank: Adds empty space.
 The default dimensions are 8px x 17px.
 The argument changes the dimensions.
 If it's a single value (e.g. "20px"), that determines the height.
-If You currently have a pair of arguments, the first is width and the second is height.
+If You have a pair of arguments, the first is width and the second is height.

 - row: Display a list of components horizontally.
 The argument is an array of components in the tab layout format.